kosall5220/sep11-freedom-project/blog/entry01.md

     * The app could help combat feelings of sadness by allowing the user to revisit happy moments
     * Website about this problem: [cdc.gov](https://www.cdc.gov/emotional-well-being/about/index.html)

-#### Next step
+#### Next step in EDP
 The next step of the EDP is to **plan the most promising solution**.
 I will start to brainstorm and plan out how my app will look and work.

 ### My Tool

 For my project I want to give users the ability to make entries to preserve their memories, but there has to be a way to save these entries.
 Where would these entries be stored?

 To deal with this problem I plan to use the JS tool [Firebase](https://firebase.google.com/). **Firebase** is a platform developed by Google that provides tools for building or improving applications, such as real-time databases, authentication, hosting, analytics, and file storage.
-For my app I plan to use Firebase to create a database in order to store all of the user's entries.
+For my app I plan to use Firebase to create a database to store all of the user's entries.

 #### Learning my tool